 9. Politicians don’t want to fix the problem

-- Scary stat: Recent polls suggest a majority of Americans support cutting benefits for recipients.
+- Scary stat: Polls suggest a majority of Americans support cutting benefits for recipients.

 There’s a reason Social Security is called the “third rail” of politics.
 You don’t want to touch it.
 Making changes is unpopular, and people don’t want to pay more taxes to fund the system or see a cut in benefits.
 So any policymaker bold enough to try something is screwed either way.
 That means we don’t have much in hopes of a short-term fix for a system in trouble because nobody’s willing to be the martyr.

 Next: What’s the solution?
 You’re not going to like it.